 Midgar was an already astonishing setting over two decades ago, but being able to further explore it with some of the best visuals in any video game I’ve seen makes it even more impressive.
 Remake is one of the only two games I’ve ever stopped what I was doing just to admire the view, the other being Horizon Zero Dawn.
 From the steampunk cityscape to the junkyard-like slums to a certain beautiful garden, each locale in Remake is a sight to behold.
 And with far more people to talk or listen to as you pass them by, Midgar feels like a real, lived-in place, which made my desire to see it all even stronger.
 There were some occasional hiccups where textures or background characters didn’t render completely, but overall this game is stunning to look at, and easily immerses you into its world with its sights, sounds, and characters.

 The main characters, along with most of the supporting players, each have terrific voice acting and phenomenal model redesigns.
 No more polygonal, vaguely human shapes and dialogue boxes as Remake brings the best of today’s Triple-A tech to a Playstation 1 classic.
-The love put into it all is readily apparent.
+The love that the folks at Square Enix put into it is readily apparent.
 The amount of polish that’s gone into the visuals, and the stellar voice acting give new depth to Cloud, Tifa, Aerith, and Barret, along with virtually every other citizen of Midgar that you spend more than a few minutes with.

-Overall, Final Fantasy VII Remake is an awe-inspiring reimagining of a legendary story, and a tremendous gaming achievement.
-It’s improved visuals, soundtrack, and awesome gameplay manage to bring the opening arc of my favorite video game story to a whole new level, even surpassing it.
-I had been waiting almost five years to play this game, and holy cow it was worth it.
+Overall, Final Fantasy VII Remake is an awe-inspiring reimagining of a legendary tale, and a tremendous gaming achievement.
+It’s improved visuals, soundtrack, and gameplay manage to bring the opening arc of my favorite video game story to a whole new level, even surpassing it.
+I had been waiting almost five years to play this game (much longer of you count the rumors that arose over the years before it was announced) and holy cow it was worth it.